 - 2 Sprinkler Heads

-Start by gluing the longer ends to the cross-section.
-You want to glue the inside of the piece you are attaching it too and the outside of the pipe that is going into the piece.
+Apply the PVC Pipe Cement to both the inside of the piece you are attaching it to and the outside of the pipe that is going into the piece.

-On one of the short pipes glue on a threaded cap using the same glue method.
+On one of the short pipes, attach a threaded cap using the same glue method.

-On the other end of the short pipe glue the hose adapter making sure the top still rotates freely after you have glued it.
+On the other end of the short pipe, attach the hose adapter, ensuring the top still rotates freely after gluing.

-This is what it should look like at this point.
+This is what it should look like up to this point.

-Glue the elbows onto the ends of the long pieces.
+Attach the elbows to each end of the long piece.
 This is for the sprinkler heads.

-Wrap Thread Seal Tape around both male ends of the adapter.
+Wrap plumber's tape around both male ends of the adapter.

 Screw the adapters into the elbow and tighten with adjustable pliers to make it nice and tight.